LeonardJouve/gwent/README.md

 - Can decoy be res ?
 - double click on card should play it
 - Hand carousel should play card on select
+- Notify other player is in scoiatael dialog
+- Row / Special cards should overlap

 TO DO:
 - notifications above carousel